noahcoder11/Neural-Network/README.md

 # Neural-Network
-Creating a neural network from scratch
+Creating a neural network from scratch in javascript